Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Conclusions: Frontiers of quantum knowledge and HBAR proposals

-In the related physics discussed in this review article, the acceleration radiation emitted by particles in a near-horizon black hole background leads to a full-fledged form of HBAR thermodynamics, which is in one-to-one correspondence with black hole thermodynamics.
-The relevant experiment realizing an HBAR field with astronomical black holes---involving mirrors and cavities in black hole backgrounds---is not realistic in the foreseeable future; however, in the best tradition of a gedanken experiment, it does provide insights into and theoretical tests of black hole thermodynamics.
-Most importantly, as the study of black hole analog systems in the lab continues to evolve~\cite{BH-analogues_review-1, BH-analogues_review-2}, it might be possible to test some of these ideas in Earth-based labs with such analogs in the not-too-distant future.
-It is also noteworthy that progress has been made in deriving acceleration radiation and HBAR entropy in quantum-corrected black hole geometries~\cite{QcorrBH-HBAR_Sen-2022, QcorrBH-HBAR_Jana-2024, QcorrBH-HBAR_Jana-2025}; and there are also studies of HBAR radiation for detectors moving along null geodesics~\cite{HBAR-null-geod_Majhi-2019}.
+It should be stressed that the relevant experiment realizing an HBAR field with astronomical black holes involves mirrors and cavities in black hole backgrounds.
+This may not be experimentally feasible in the foreseeable future.
+However, {\em in the best tradition of a gedanken experiment\/}, it does provide deep insights into and theoretical tests of black hole thermodynamics.
+On the other hand, one may evaluate possible experimental realizations of this thought experiment.
+Such realizations can be classified into two categories. \begin{itemize}

+\item {\em Black-hole analog systems.\/} As the study of black-hole analog systems in the lab continues to evolve~\cite{BH-analogues_review-1, BH-analogues_review-2}, it might be possible to test some of these ideas in Earth-based labs with such black-hole analogs in the not-too-distant future.
+However, at present, no specific realizations of this kind, i.e., simulating a black hole, have been offered.

+\item {\em Equivalent systems that simulate relative acceleration.\/} As discussed in the introduction, there is vast literature dealing with mirrors and cavities involving various forms of acceleration~\cite{Fulling-Davies_mirror-1, Davies-Fulling_mirror-2, Anderson-etal_mirror-3, Good-etal_mirror-4,dynamical-Casimir-curved,Fulling-Wilson_2018_EP,Ben-Benjamin-etal_2019_Unruh-rev}.
+A specific proposal is discussed below, in which accelerated mirrors can simulate physics equivalent to the HBAR field emission.